CP1401/Practicals/prac_10/README.md

 # Re-Revision Practice

-In checkpoint 1 you wrote the programs below (modified based on our current progress).
+In checkpoint 1 you wrote a number of programs.
-Revisit these and rewrite them for practice.
+Revisit these and rewrite them for practice using what we know now.
 As you do, think about enhancing them with functions (where meaningful) and maybe lists.

 Note: We do NOT want you whacking in functions that are poor design -